Zefling/ASCIIMathPHP/README.md

 # ASCIIMathPHP

-It code is a PHP5 port of ASCIIMath 2.0.
+This code is a PHP5 port of ASCIIMath 2.0.

 See the licence in the ASCIIMathPHP-2.1.class.php file.

-ChangeLog
+##ChangeLog

-Ver 2.1 (30 December 2013)
+<strong>Ver 2.1 (30 December 2013)</strong>
 - correct PHP5 object version of ASCIIMathPHP, MathMLNode, XMLNode
 - fixed bug of empty list in XMLNode (dumpXML & _dumpAttr)